murtaza-nasir/speakr/docs/features.md

 Run a single Speakr instance for your entire group with isolated user spaces.
 See [user management](admin-guide/user-management.md) for details.
 The [FAQ](faq.md#can-multiple-people-use-the-same-speakr-instance) explains the multi-user architecture.
 Each user maintains their own recordings, settings, and speaker libraries.
 Administrators manage users, monitor usage, and configure system-wide settings without accessing individual recordings.

+### Single Sign-On (SSO)

+Integrate with your existing identity provider using OpenID Connect.
+Speakr supports any OIDC-compliant provider including Keycloak, Azure AD/Entra ID, Google, Auth0, and self-hosted options like Pocket ID or Authentik.
+Users can link existing accounts to SSO or have accounts created automatically on first login.
+Domain filtering lets you restrict registration to specific email domains.
+See the [SSO Setup Guide](admin-guide/sso-setup.md) for configuration details.

 ### System Monitoring

 Track system health with comprehensive statistics and metrics.
 Monitor transcription queues, storage usage, and processing performance.
 Identify bottlenecks and optimize configuration based on actual usage patterns.